petermanmj/le-kitchen/README.md

 * replace and frame in new upper glass units
 * install new bifold door
 * Have upper glass film'd (to match current film on other upper windows)

+# Conceptual Images
+These views are from sketchup diagrams built from CADs (AutoCad LT DWG)

+## Overview